-7I call this case the RA benchmark, with the understanding that under some models of beliefs, it would require belief heterogeneity (e.g., incomplete and dispersed information or sticky expectations).
+&lt;sup>8I call this case the RA benchmark, with the understanding that under some models of beliefs, it would require belief heterogeneity (e.g., incomplete and dispersed information or sticky expectations).
 However, this type of belief heterogeneity would not be consequential for aggregate outcomes.